What’s The Best Way To Promote My Self-Published Book?

 You can’t do it all by yourself.

 Most authors, especially new authors, have a small online footprint.
-So paying to have your publicity spread much further makes good sense.
+That’s why paying to spread your publicity much further makes good sense.

 There are many free and paid promotion sites, and it is worth registering with some of them.